b-m-f/WirtBot/README.md

 - Every configuration in the network is kept updated on changes
 - Export and Import feature to keep track of multiple networks and generate Backups
 - Absolutely no tracking + everything is uniquely tied to your browser!
+- Configuration over code.
+Leverage existing tooling and provide a clean interface for configuring it correctly

 ## Contributing